Art

 Israel is boosting its cultural infrastructure by expanding arts institutions and planning new ones

-ARTnews, May 2009
+May 2009 ARTnews,

 Border Crossings Between Art and Life